strongloop/strongloop.com2/_posts/2019-02-22-watch-meetup-quickly-build-apis-with-loopback.md

 Our goal was to bring awareness of LoopBack to the Node.js community in Toronto.
 We also brought snacks and swag to share.
 Here's a snapshot of what was covered.

 - [Janny Hou](https://twitter.com/houjanny) explained what LoopBack is, what you can do with it, and the rationale behind the rewrite of the framework.
-You can find teh link to relevant LB$ docs [here](https://loopback.io/doc/en/lb4/).
+You can find the link to relevant LB4 docs [here](https://loopback.io/doc/en/lb4/).

 - [Biniam Admikew](https://twitter.com/badmikew) demonstrated how how easy it is to expose REST API from your database with just a few steps.